mvk2510/Exploratory-Data-Analysis-EDA-on-Sales-Data/README.md

   - Jupyter Notebook
   - Libraries: pandas, numpy, matplotlib, seaborn

-Q1 Which product categories are the most profitable ?
+# Q1 Which product categories are the most profitable ?
-    # Sales Variability
 - The comapny sells products in three categories: Technology, Furniture and Office Supplies.
 - Technology shows the biggest variability in sales, indicated by the longest vertical line, whereas Furniture has the second highest and office supplies shows smallest variability in sales.
 - In terms of performance Technlogy, Furniture and Office supplies sales approx 400 units, around 375 units and about 225 units     respectively.
-    # Martket Focus:-
+-  Martket Focus:-
     - According to analysis the Global Mart's Strongest market is in Technology products.
-    # Potential Strategies:-
+- Potential Strategies:-
     - The company might want to investigate why Technology sales are more variable and if there are seasonal or oher factors affecting this.
     - Also, might be an opportunity to boost office Supplies sales.

-  Q2 Are there any noticeable trends in sales over time ?
+# Q2 Are there any noticeable trends in sales over time ?
-    #

-Q2